 After the KGB left in 1991 the building was returned to the family who had owned it before it was seized by the Soviets.
 And they offered the basement cell tract to the Tartu City Museum to be turned into a special museum to preserve the memory of what had happened here.
 This was done, with the help of some funding from the USA

 (which is tangible in some of the texts that have a distinct American anti-communist

-These “dungeons of the KGB”, as the place is also known, are a unique memorial site in Estonia
+These “dungeons of the KGB”, as the place is also known, are an almost unique memorial site in Estonia

-– nowhere else has a similar site been preserved.
+– nowhere else in this country has a similar site been preserved so well.
 The former KGB building in Tallinn